gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Plausible," Dockety buzzed.
 "Improbable events have occurred with surprising frequency."

-"You will need training," Shaper Leaf went on.
+"You will need training," Commander Leaf went on.
 "Lots of training, and lots of practice.
 But for now, let's just keep this to ourselves."